 AIBD.
 All face-to-face and online education provided by NAHB is approved by the American Institute of Building Design (AIBD) for continuing education units.
 Members of the Institute seeking credit must self-report by submitting a form and providing verification of attendance or completion.
 Credit is awarded as 1.0 CE unit per contact hour.

-NAHB is a Registered Provider with the American Occupational Therapy Association, Inc. The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.
+NAHB is an Approved Provider with the American Occupational Therapy Association, Inc. The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.
 Licensees that want to offer these credits must inform NAHB at the same time the course is scheduled.

 The following courses are approved for AOTA CEUs: